 Next you’ll want to go to the quarantine inspection area.
 The inspection area is on the immigration side of the hall.
 Now comes the part where you start learning how things in Thailand work.
 By law, there is a 30-day quarantine for imported animals, but like many laws, it is not enforced.
 So, what you do is show the officers all the papers, smile a lot (yes, it was a long flight, but do you want to get your pets out or not?), be as polite as you were when you first met your mother-in-law, and DO NOT GET ANGRY, whatever happens.

 If everything goes well, the officers will stamp your papers and may ask a question or two.
 Some may not speak Oxford English, so if you do not understand what they said, POLITELY ask them to repeat the question.
 The import license is 500 baht and another form is 10 baht.
 Be aware that things take time in Thailand for no real reason.
 You have to wait 10 minutes or even more than 60 minutes.

 Once you get your stamped documents, you walk to the exit, show the customs officer the still-wet-from-the-stamp documents, smile, and after paying the 1000 baht import duty, he will clear you and your pet.

 That’s all.
 You made it.
 Take a deep breath and get the dogs out for a pee, but please on a leash and somewhere discrete.
 If you haven’t organized transport in advance, which I strongly recommend, you can look for a taxi van.
 Not all taxi drivers like to transport pets, so it could be a bit of a hassle.
-Better book a transport before leaving home.
+Better book a transport from a local pet relocation company before leaving home.

 Moving Your Pet Across a Land Border